 - Keep your operating system and other software updated: Installation of malicious software usually takes advantage of known security vulnerabilities in other programs, which may have been patched in later versions.
-Make sure you are using the latest version of each piece of software you use, either by enabling the software's automatic update feature, if available, or by checking for updates from the software provider and Windows using the Windows Update feature.
+Make sure you are using the latest version of all software you use, either by enabling the software's automatic update feature, if available, or by checking for updates from the software provider and by using the Windows Update feature.

 - Don't install untrusted software: Some websites offer you software to accelerate your browser, to help you search the Web, to add toolbars that make things Firefox already does.
 Some unwanted programs also come bundled in software packages.
 Usually, these programs gather information on your browsing behavior that serve only people who designed them and interfere with Firefox.
 Make sure you install add-ons from Mozilla's add-on website and you uncheck unwanted programs in software wizards.
 Check to see if you have unwanted add-ons and disable or remove them.